MutchkaJS/MutchkaJS/README.md

 My name is **John Mutchka**, and after many years I bit the bullet, decided to get another graduate degree and return to a career In Data Analytics.
 Thank you for visiting my page!

+***About me:***  I was born and raised in Coal Run, Pennsylvania.
+My father was a steel worker at Pittsburgh's Jones & Laughlin Steel Mill, and my mother was a custodian at Indiana University of Pennsylvania (IUP).
+It was there that I received my BA in Anthropology, focusing on Archaeology and later Applied Anthropology with a focus on qualititive ethnographic inquiry into economic inequality, community development, and cooperative labor.
+I recieved a MA in Applied Social Research from West Virginia University (WVU), and it was there that first studied advanced statistical methods (Factor analysis, LISREL, Mancova, Clustering, and many forms of Mutiple Regression).
+Upon completion my MA I found employment at the University of Pittsburgh Medical Center (UPMC) working with two child development psychologists, Drs.
+Rolf and Magda Loeber.
+Working as their Sr. Data Analyst on a longitudinal study called the *Development Trends Study* I became adept at database management, and also statistical methods such as Survival Analyses and Longitudinal Regression modeling.

+I enjoyed the work at UPMC, but after some years my heart was wanting to be out doing field work, hands-on community development.
+An opportunity presented iteself and gave me the opportunity to purchase a small retail coffeehouse chain, and I took it.
+It placed me directly into the local community and afforded me the ability to work with many community developers and groups, with the coffee shops being a staging ground for meetings, seminars, recruitment, and information exchange.
+After 12 years I moved on from the business because, frankly, I needed a break.
+Amongst other endeavors, I started a tree care business with only two employees and have been climbing trees until about a year ago when I registered for courses for my current MS in Data Analytics from Slippery Rock University (SRU).
+I will be completing my degree in 2026, but I am looking for work now.

+The page you are reading now is under development and I have much to add to it.
+It's my first Github profile and there are many projects I have to add.
+If you are a recruiter and have read this far, that's kinda impressive... thank you!
+I'll be contunually adding projects to this, once I learn how to use it, and how to make it look good.
+If at any time during its development you have questions, please reach out.
+I'd love to talk with you.

+Thanks again, and have a great day!
+Sincerely, John Mutchka

 <!-- Here are some ideas to get you started: